 The transmission is a basic part of your car.
 It is mounted directly on the engine and converts the engine’s combustion power to momentum which drives the wheels.

-The transmission is responsible for converting both speed and torque into power that then gets the entire car moving and its main aim is to make the engine as efficient as possible by reducing the amount of fuel consumption whilst getting the best amount of torque as this, in turn, leads to better performance from the engine and a far better driving experience.
+The gearbox is responsible for efficient driving.
+By changing gears, you ensure that the RPM’s (Revolutions per Minute) are kept low so that the engine is not overloaded and that fuel consumption is lowered.
+The transmission is responsible for converting both speed and momentum into power that then gets the entire car moving and its main aim is to make the engine as efficient as possible by reducing the amount of fuel consumption whilst getting the best amount of power.

 It does all of this by using gears and gear ratios that are selected either automatically or manually by the driver.

 In a car with manual transmission, the clutch will bridge the engine and transmission, so you can change gears when you press the clutch pedal.
 In an automatic gearbox, this happens completely automatically.

 In your service manual, you can see when it is time to change the oil in your gearbox.
 It is an integral part of any vehicle maintenance and is usually included in a service inspection.
 Even small things can cause great damage to the gearbox.
 So if you notice it behaving differently than it used to, you should have a mechanic to inspect it.

 If you are facing a car purchase, it might be a good idea to consider what kind of gearbox you should choose - because it is an option in some car classes.
 In this article, we will help you get started so you can make the right decision.
 We also help you get an overview of the many types of gearboxes found in modern cars and how they work.